JCSnap/peggle-swift/README.md

 ### Win and Lose Conditions
 - Win when there is no more orange peg to collect, this means that if the game starts off without any orange pegs, it is considered a win the moment the ball goes out of frame
-- Lose when balls run out before all orange pegs are collected
+- Lose when balls run out before all orange pegs are collected.
+Start off with 5 balls.
 - Apart from the win condition, user can try to get higher score.
 Score is computed based on the pegs hit (including non scoring pegs like blue and green etc.), the speed at which these pegs at hit by the ball, and the balls remaining.
+- Measures taken to fulfill requirements - remove pegs and obstacles prematurely if they cause the ball to be stuck. (eg. The `No Escape` preloaded level).
+This means that the ball will always exit the frame within the finite time.
+Objects are removed prematurely based on some arbitrary collision threshold.
+We assume that if a ball is stuck, it would keep on colliding with the same few objects, and they should thus be removed after a threshold.

 ### Others
 - Ball in bucket adds one ball (not just saves the current ball, but adds a ball on top of the one exited)